buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 🛠 Debugging the `finalTokenUri` content
 ------------------------
+Now that you have your tokenURI setup, how do we know if it's actually correct?
+After all, this holds all our data for our NFT!
+You can use a cool tool like - [NFT Preview](https://nftpreview.0xdev.codes/) to see a quick preview of the image and the contents of the json without deploying it again and again on the opensea testnet.

-Encoding and decoding the tokenURI content can be painful.
-To make it easier, you can use [this](https://nftpreview.0xdev.codes/) tool.
-You would just need to pass your finalTokenUri as a query parameter.
+To make it easier, you can pass the `tokenURI` code as a query parameter like this,

 ```solidity
     string memory finalTokenUri = string(